Information for the New Owner

 - Intercom: There's an intercom next

 to the front gate.
-If you provide the Board with a telephone number and
+If you provide the Manager with a telephone number and

-name (a maximum of 14 characters including spaces), we will program it
+name (a maximum of 14 characters including spaces), she will program it

-into the intercom at no cost.
-When someone (e.g. UPS or FedEx) wants to
+information to the Manager.
+When someone (e.g. UPS or FedEx) wants to use

 will call the phone number you provided.
 When someone calls you from the